Using Flutter Feature Flags to Release Features Without Risk

 Step 2: Setting up Flagsmith for your Flutter feature flag

-After signing up for a free account at Flagsmith we will need to create a project.
-To do so click the ‘Create Project” button on the dashboard:
+After signing up for a free account at Flagsmith, we need to create a project.
+To do so click the “Create Project” button on the dashboard:

 create project screenshot in flagsmith

-The project has been named “Flutter-Demo” we should see the project page for this Flutter feature flags example as follows:
+The project for our Flutter app has been named “Flutter-Demo” and we should see the project page for this Flutter feature flags example as follows:

 create features screenshot in flagsmith

-Now let’s create our first feature flag by clicking on the “Create your first feature” button.
-We will call this feature apple_sign_in as shown below:
+Now, let’s create our first feature flag by clicking on the “Create your first feature” button.
+We’ll call this feature apple_sign_in as shown below:

 flagsmith new feature ui screenshot

-Now we have everything ready, let's dive into the code.
+Now we have everything ready for feature flag management, let's dive into the code.

 Coding